TheDim0nu4/Recommendation-system-for-movies-using-clustering-and-NLP-approaches/README.md

 - data/ folder with raw and processed data.
 - models/ folder with trained model.
 - notebooks/ folder with jupyter notebooks.
+- .gitattributes configures Git LFS to store the large dataset file credits.csv used in the project.
 - README.md provides project overview and instructions.
 - app.py consol application for getting recommendations.
 - requirements.txt specifies Python dependencies.